 In criminal cases, law enforcement and prosecutors file charges dealing with the perpetrator’s actions that usually end with a conviction or acquittal.

 In civil cases, victims (plaintiffs) file cases against defendants dealing with the at-fault party’s actions that usually end with a negotiated settlement or a jury’s decision relieving the defendant’s responsibility.

-Most medical malpractice cases are not part of the criminal process unless it can be proven that the medical professionals intentionally caused harm to their patient's health and created different medical conditions.
+Most malpractice cases are not part of the criminal process unless it can be proven that the medical professionals intentionally caused harm to their patient’s health and created different medical conditions.

-Victims of medical malpractice and surviving family members who lost a loved one through death can file a civil surgical error lawsuit pursuing compensation from the doctor, medical team, surgical staff, or hospital.
+Medical negligence victims and surviving family members who lost a loved one through death can file a civil surgical error lawsuit pursuing compensation from the doctor, medical team, surgical staff, or hospital.